Dissertation: The Relational Approach to Conflict-Induced Migration

 Abstract: What causes forced displacement flows, defined as refugee or internally displaced person (IDP) flows, to vary over time within conflict?
 While scholars, analysts, and policy makers increasingly recognize the importance of forced displacement on conflict dynamics, little is known about what actually causes forced displacement to vary during a conflict and when that variation is likely to occur.
 This paper explores whether fluctuations in daily violence levels, structural aspects of conflict, or both cause variation in forced displacement within conflict.
 Daily displacement data from UNHCR is combined with violent events data for the analysis.
 I find that structural aspects, in particular changes in the balance of power between conflict actors and the magnitude of the conflict’s geographical scope, drive increases or decreases in forced displacement.
 There are two main contributions.
 First, I illustrate the complexity of the relationship between violence and displacement.
 Second, this paper demonstrates the importance of considering structural aspects of conflict even as data and methodological advancements have allowed scholars to zoom in on the details of conflict.

 “Warriors or Entrepreneurs: How Refugee Camp Policies Shape Behavior,” Revise and Resubmit for special issue on forced migration at Small Business Economics

-“Displacement Cascades: Disaggregating Cascade Models in the Context of Somali Displacement,” under review at Social Networks
+“Displacement Cascades: Disaggregating Cascade Models in Somalia,” under review at International Migration Review

 Academic Blog Posts

 "Another Escalation in Migrant-EU Contention", on Duck of Minerva, October 10, 2016. (http://duckofminerva.com/2016/10/another-escalation-in-migrant-eu-contention.html#more-29361)